Please note – this is an translation. When the jury and crew interpret the rules and regulations it will be from the Swedish version.

 11 You must wear your number bib visibly throughout the competition.

 12 You must finish and submit your memory card/film no later than 9 hours after you started in this year’s photo marathon.
+However, the photos must be taken no later than 8 hours from the start.

 14 You must follow the standards of ethics that apply to photography.